Board Members

 (Japanese version only)

-Independence Criteria for Outside Directors / Audit & Supervisory Board Members
+Independence Criteria for Outside Directors / Audit & Supervisory Commitee Members

-The Company appoints outside directors and outside Audit & Supervisory Board members based on the fundamental principle that they must fulfill the following criteria.
+The Company appoints outside directors based on the fundamental principle that they must fulfill the following criteria.
 In addition, they are expected to fulfill the functions and roles of providing objective and appropriate supervision or auditing based on their professional knowledge, ensuring that there is no risk of conflicts of interest with general shareholders.

 a.
 Individuals who have high expertise and extensive experience in one of the following areas: corporate management, financial accounting, law, crisis management, global management, or the business areas of the Company group;